nnnicck/MediaKiosk/README.md

 Use query string to adjust video size, padding, font size on the fly: media-kiosk.html?w=960&p=40&f=20

+Play all videos on a loop at full screen two ways: with js variables: media-kiosk-fullscreen-loop-play-all.html with query string: media-kiosk.html?p=0&a=1&l=1

 Public domain video samples courtesy of the Prelinger Archives: https://archive.org/details/Televisi1960